dgaydukov/cert-aws/sa/files/sa.md

 If you need to generate report regarding missing patches (including security patches) you have to use Patch manager for both:
 * generate compliance patch report - you can either runt it now, or schedule (using cron) to send reports regarding patch state
 * install patches to machines
+If you need to monitor security related logging - use CW logs with metrics, which would send alarm when specific messages appeared in logs (near real-time).

 ###### Macie
 Managed data security/privacy service that uses ML & pattern matching to discover/protect your sensitive data (PII (personally identifiable information) - names, addresses, and credit card numbers) in aws.